swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

 A task group can be launched from any asynchronous context, eventually returns a single value (the `BodyResult`).
-Tasks many be added to it dynamically, as we saw in the `chopVegetables` example in the *Proposed solution: Nurseries* section, and the task group enforces awaiting for all tasks before it returns by asserting that is empty when returning the final result.
+Tasks many be added to it dynamically, as we saw in the `chopVegetables` example in the *Proposed solution: TaskGroups* section, and the task group enforces awaiting for all tasks before it returns by asserting that is empty when returning the final result.

 ```swift
 extension Task {